 Now, you can tell me that you don’t see what’s wrong with that equation.
 Isn’t it obvious that the best performers are also the most competent?

 Ability is one of the factors that contribute to performance, but it’s not the only one.
 Effort also plays a role.
 You can be the fastest runner in the world, if you don’t move your legs fast enough, you won’t break any records.
 The conditions under which you perform are also decisive.
-If you have a stone in your shoes or if the wind is blowing against you, you will certainly be slower.
+If you have a stone in your shoe or if the wind is blowing against you, you will certainly be slower.
 Finally, the way your performance is evaluated is essential.
 If the referee is sleepy that day and does not press the stopwatch on time, your performance may seem poor even though you have made a good time.
 Hundreds of different factors contribute to a performance, some of which are related to ability, and many of which are not.
-Still, for many of us, a poor performance makes us feel not only incapable but also unworthy as a person.
+Still, a poor performance can make us feel not only incapable but also unworthy as a person.

 The idea that the value of a human being is determined by his or her abilities is dreadful.
 It would mean that people who are less capable are intrinsically less worthy.
 I bet that you would never subscribe to such eugenic views.
 Yet, when it comes to ourselves, we often unconsciously apply this kind of reasoning.